shivam907/HacktoberFest-2022-Web-Development/README.md

 LinkedIn: LinkedIn Profile Link (Optional) <br>
 What have you included in this PR : Describe the things you had added up in this PR <br>

-**Note** : One should follow this PR template while appending your details of your contribution **Maximum 2 valid PR's will be accepted per HTML file.**
+**Note** : One should follow this PR template while appending your details of your contribution <br>
+**Maximum 2 valid PR's will be accepted per HTML file.**